explaingit

 USE CASE 4

-Apply digital filters or effects to facial features by extracting precise landmark points from faces.
+Apply digital filters to specific facial features by extracting precise landmark points for eyes, nose, and lips.

 Difficulty · moderate Time to first run · 30min